 Hematopoietic stem cells are the building blocks of our blood and immune systems.
 They form the white blood cells that fight infection, red blood cells that carry oxygen throughout the body and platelets that promote healing.
 These cells are found in bone marrow where they continue to generate cells throughout our lives.
-Stem cells can be stored in a cryogenic environment, and upon thawing, infused into a patient.
+Stem cells can be stored in a cryogenic environment, and upon thaving, infused into a patient.
 They can be returned to the individual from whom they were taken (autologous) or donated to someone else (allogeneic).
 An individual's own bone marrow may be used for a transplant if the cancer has not entered the marrow system (metastasized).
 Otherwise, a marrow donor needs to be identified to provide the needed bone marrow.
 The availability of a marrow donor or matched stem cell specimen allows physicians to administer larger doses of chemotherapy or radiation in an effort to eradicate the disease.
 Stem cell therapies and transplants are used for both cancerous and non-cancerous diseases.

 Stem cells are found in umbilical cord blood ("cord blood stem cells") and can be collected and stored after a baby is born.
 Over 50,000 cord blood stem cell transplants have been performed to date.
 The Company believes that many parents will want to save and store these cells for potential future use by their family, either for the donor or for another family member.
-Today, stem cell transplants are known and accepted treatments for approximately 80 diseases, we believe, a number of them life-threatening.
+Today, stem cell transplants are known and accepted treatments for at least 78 diseases, we believe, a number of them life-threatening.
 With continued research in this area of medical technology, other therapeutic uses for cord blood stem cells are being explored.
 Moreover, researchers believe they may be utilized in the future for treating diseases that currently have no cure.

 It is the Company's mission to inform expectant parents and their prenatal care providers of the potential medical benefits from preserving stem cells and to provide them the means and processes for collection and storage of these cells.
 A vast majority of expectant parents are simply unaware that umbilical cord blood contains a rich supply of non-controversial stem cells and that they can be collected, processed and stored for the potential future use of the newborn and possibly related family members.
 A baby's stem cells are a perfect match for the baby throughout its life and have a 1-in-4 chance of being a perfect match and a 3-in-4 chance of being an acceptable match for a sibling.
 There is no assurance, however, that a perfect match means the cells could be used to treat certain diseases of the newborn or a relative.
+Today, it is still common for the cord blood (the blood remaining in the umbilical cord and placenta) to be discarded at the time of birth as medical waste.